namespace-ee/react-calendar-timeline/README.md

   - onContextMenu: event handler will be called after the component's event handler
   - style: extra inline styles to be applied to the component

 - `getResizeProps` returns the props you should apply to the left and right resize handlers only if `useResizeHandle` set to true.
-The returned object has the props for the left element under property `left` and the props to be applied to the right element under `right :
+The returned object has the props for the left element under property `left` and the props to be applied to the right element under `right` :

   - left
-    - ref: function to get item referance
+    - ref: function to get element referance
-    - className: classnames to be applied to the item
+    - className: classnames to be applied to the left element
   - right
-    - ref: function to get item referance
+    - ref: function to get element referance
-    - className: classnames to be applied to the item
+    - className: classnames to be applied to the right element

   These properties can be override using the prop argument with proprties:
   - classNameLeft: class names to be added to left classname
   - classNameRight: class names to be added to right classname

-- `getContentProps` returns the props you should apply to the wrapper for your item content like title:
+- `getContentProps` returns the props you should apply to the wrapper for your item's content like title:

   - style: inline style to be applied to the wrapper
   - className: classnames to be applied to the wrapper